Cardiothoracic Imaging

 Our fellows receive a competitive salary and benefits package.
 Fellowship trainees receive medical and dental care benefits for themselves and their immediate family.
 Additionally, malpractice insurance is provided at no charge.

 An annual stipend to cover expenses related to attending meetings or buying educational materials is provided.
-Each fellow is encouraged to attend one educational meeting of their choice.
+Fellows are encouraged to attend one educational meeting of their choice.

 Vacation and Leave Policy